fscorrupt/awesome-stars/README.md

 ## Python

+- [google/macops](https://github.com/google/macops) - Utilities, tools, and scripts for managing and tracking a fleet of Macintoshes in a corporate environment
+- [corpnewt/gibMacOS](https://github.com/corpnewt/gibMacOS) - Py2/py3 script that can download macOS components direct from Apple
 - [LizardByte/RetroArcher.bundle](https://github.com/LizardByte/RetroArcher.bundle) - RetroArcher is a gaming plugin for Plex!
 - [amidaware/tacticalrmm](https://github.com/amidaware/tacticalrmm) - A remote monitoring & management tool, built with Django, Vue and Go.
 - [qvantel/drolex](https://github.com/qvantel/drolex) - A command-line tool for extracting docker run commands from running or stopped containers